peter88213/yW2OO/README.md

 ## How to use

-1. Write your novel in yWriter.
-Make sure, the `<your yWriter project>\Export` folder contains a file named `writer.bat`.
+1. Write your novel in yWriter 7.
+Make sure, the `<your yWriter project>.yw` folder contains a file named `writer.bat`.
 If not, copy it from `yW2OO_<version number>\setup>` folder.

-2. __Optional:__ Let yWriter export your scene descriptions to the default location, if you want the scene titles as navigable comments inserted.
-Command: __Project > Export Project > Scene descriptions__

-3. Let yWriter export your project to `<your yWriter project>\Export\Exported Project.html`.
-Command: __Project > Export Project > to html__.

-4. You may close the web browser window showing `Exported Project.html`.

-5. Move into the `<your yWriter project>\Export` folder and run `writer.bat` (double click).
-If everything goes well, OpenOffice/LibreOffice Writer will start automatically and show your document as a OpenDocument file named `Exported Project.odt` with a hierarchical structure and with the right styles applied.
+2. Close yWriter, move into the `<your yWriter project>.yw` folder, and run `writer.bat` (double click).
+If everything goes well, LibreOffice Writer will start automatically and show your document as a OpenDocument file named `<your yWriter project>_yw2oo.odt` with a hierarchical structure and with the right styles applied.

-6. Fine tune your manuscript typographically with [OOTyW](https://github.com/peter88213/OOTyW/wiki).
+3. Fine tune your manuscript typographically with [OOTyW](https://github.com/peter88213/OOTyW/wiki).

 ## How to uninstall